Blog/Audio & Video quality testing

 Most common questions

-Most people can perceive a sync error as small as 20–40 milliseconds, making synchronization a critical quality attribute.
-For broadcast, the International Telecommunication Union (ITU) recommends acceptable sync errors from about –125 ms (audio lag) to +45 ms (audio leads).
+A misalignment of just 20–40 milliseconds is typically noticeable and significantly degrades user experience.
+For broadcast, ITU recommends acceptable sync errors from about –125 ms (audio lag) to +45 ms (audio leads).

 Need expert guidance on building a robust A/V testing workflow?